MicrosoftDocs/entra-docs/docs/identity/users/licensing-ps-examples.md

 # PowerShell and Microsoft Graph examples for group-based licensing in Microsoft Entra ID

-Full functionality for group-based licensing in Microsoft Entra ID, part of Microsoft Entra, is available through the [Azure portal](https://portal.azure.com), and currently there are some useful tasks that can be performed using the existing [MSOnline PowerShell cmdlets](/powershell/module/msonline/) and Microsoft Graph.
+Full functionality for group-based licensing in Microsoft Entra ID, part of Microsoft Entra, is available through the [Azure portal](https://portal.azure.com), and currently there are some useful tasks that can be performed using the existing Microsoft Graph and [Microsoft Graph PowerShell](/powershell/microsoftgraph/).
 This document provides examples of what is possible.

 > [!NOTE]
-> Before you begin running cmdlets, make sure you connect to your organization first, by running the `Connect-MsolService` cmdlet.
+> Before you begin running cmdlets, make sure you connect to your organization first, by running the [Connect-MgGraph](/powershell/microsoftgraph/authentication-commands#using-connect-mggraph) cmdlet.

 > [!WARNING]
 > This code is provided as an example for demonstration purposes.
 If you intend to use it in your environment, consider testing it first on a small scale, or in a separate test organization.
 You may have to adjust the code to meet the specific needs of your environment.